-- Notifications settings are applied only to the currently logged in user. - Session start (push) notification requires an external proxy service.
-For more information on proxy server configuration refer to Proxy servers configuration topic. - 6.
-Select Login reason option, to display prompt upon logging in, asking user to enter login reason. - 7.
-Select Require approval option to have the administrator approve each connection to servers accessed through configured safe. - 8.
+- Notification settings are applied only to the currently logged in Fudo PAM administrator/operator (user with a superadmin, admin or operator role).
+Each system administrator/operator must log in to Fudo PAM web interface and adjust their settings individually to receive notifications regarding a particular safe. - 6.
+Select Login reason option, to display prompt upon logging in, asking user to enter login reason.

+Note: Login reason is not supported in HTTP connections.

+- 7. Select Require approval option to have the administrator approve each connection to servers accessed through configured safe. - 8.
 Assign security policies in the Policies field.